mattvenn/turtleprize/lesson-2.md

 ***loop_demo.py

-1. create a new variable and store 0 inside
+1. create a new variable and store 0 inside,
 2. the line that creates the loop.
-It will only loop while loops < 20
+It will only loop while loops < 20,
-3. prints 'hello'
+3. prints 'hello',
 4. adds 1 to the variable using the `+` operator.

-## Sabotage! : 10 minutes

-Explain they're going to play a game called sabotage.
-This game was invented by [Alan O'Donohoe](http://twitter.com/teknoteacher) to teach resilience in dealing with syntax errors.

-Each pair saves their program to a new file called 'sabotaged.py' using `file->save as`.
-They then make 5 deliberate syntax errors.
-Students will already have come across syntax errors as they are easily caused by:

-* missing a : at the end of a line
-* not indenting properly after a `while` loop
-* getting case wrong - Python is case sensitive
-* not matching ( and ) brackets

-After making 5 errors, one person from each team swaps to a different team.
-The person arriving has to try and fix the syntax errors, and it they get stuck the person who made them can give them clues.

-This game is really good fun and worth using a few times until your students are really quick at spotting and fixing errors.

 ## Work on their Turtle Prize entry : 15 minutes